How to use the NHS COVID Pass to demonstrate your coronavirus (COVID-19) status when travelling abroad.

 You can then show your NHS COVID Pass, even if your device is offline.

 To add your NHS COVID Pass to the device’s wallet, tap the ‘Add to Apple Wallet’ button within the NHS COVID Pass service.

 If you store an offline version of your NHS COVID Pass into your Apple Wallet it will only be valid until the expiry date shown on the NHS COVID Pass.
 The expiry date will not refresh automatically.
-This means you will need to store an updated NHS COVID Pass to your Apple Wallet before you next plan to use it if your original NHS COVID Pass has or is due to expire.
+This means you will need to store an updated NHS COVID Pass to your Apple Wallet before you next plan to use it if your original NHS COVID Pass has expired or is due to expire.

 Storing your NHS COVID Pass in Google Wallet (officially called Google Pay)

 If you get your NHS COVID Pass through the NHS App or by using the Google Chrome web browser on an Android phone, you’ll be able to store your NHS COVID Pass to your device.

 You’ll see the ‘Google – save to phone’ button within the NHS App.

 The NHS COVID Pass will be saved on your Android phone home screen and also accessible in Google Pay.
 It is available to Play Protect certified mobile devices running Android 5 or above.